Arian Foster: Music career

 On April 26, 2018, Foster released his debut rap album Flamingo & Koval under the stage name Bobby Feeno on Tidal.
 The title is named after the intersection at which rapper 2Pac was shot.
 The album was recorded under LeBron James’s record label Uninterrupted.
 His introduction into the music industry was documented in the docuseries Becoming Bobby Feeno which was produced by Foster, James, Maverick Carter, and Humble Lukanga.

 Personal life

 As was documented on ESPN's Sunday NFL Countdown, Foster was a philosophy major at the University of Tennessee and is an avid writer of poetry.
 His first name is an abbreviated form of Aquarian, which means "water bearer", or, according to his father, "holder of knowledge".

 Sporting News called Foster "the most interesting man in the NFL".
-He became a vegan in July 2012.
-Though this did not last very long, his diet was a very interesting subject to the media for a period of time.
-Regarding his diet, he said: "I just like to eat healthy, man.
-That whole vegan thing, a lot of people are really interested in my food...
-I've had meat since I've said I don't eat meat anymore.
-I like to stay with the plant-based foods, but every now and then, I'll eat meat."
+He became a vegan in July 2012, though this did not last very long.

 Foster revealed his political affiliation during an NFL game, stating he is "in the Green Party", and he voted for Ron Paul, who ran as a Republican in the 2012 Presidential election.

-Foster was raised as a Muslim, but has since renounced religion and now identifies as an atheist, although he believes in reincarnation.
+Foster was raised as a Muslim, but has since renounced religion and now identifies as an atheist.